I Ate and Drank Like Olivia Pope for a Week, and I Didn’t Die

 Day 1: Standing in the Sun

-6:00 PM: I head to a screening of Amy Schumer’s new movie, I Feel Pretty.
-I’m not a film critic but suffice to say that it is occasionally sweet but surreal, and features an extended Soulcycle arc so dead-eyed and craven that I feel the need to cross myself in the theater (sorry, Jewish grandma).
+6:00 p.m.: I head to a screening of Amy Schumer’s new movie, I Feel Pretty.
+I’m not a film critic but suffice to say that it is occasionally sweet but surreal, and features an extended SoulCycle arc so dead-eyed and craven that I feel the need to cross myself in the theater (sorry, Jewish grandma).
 I have still only consumed one cheese and one apple today, and I am too late to the screening to get any popcorn.
-I’m starving, and the movie’s stark, late-capitalist message about finding self-love at Soulcycle makes me feel even emptier.
+I’m starving, and the movie’s stark, late-capitalist message about finding self-love at SoulCycle makes me feel even emptier.

 Seeing as it is a Monday night, and women have been unduly brainwashed by the patriarchal reign of the diet industry, which starts every Monday, I am surrounded by white dudes in puffy coats ordering double cheeseburgers.
 A lovely Scottish woman working behind the counter stops me to tell me that I look “so great, like you’re from Oregon.”